leonidas/codeblog/2012/2012-01-13-transparency-a-client-side-templating-for-nodejs-and-jquery.md

 We'll, it turned out, that wasn't too hard to implement.
 DOM manipulation is the bread and butter of jQuery, so all we need to do is

 1. Iterate over the key-value pairs of the javascript objects
-2. Render the value on as text on the matching DOM element.
+2. Render the value on the matching DOM element.

 The initial implementation looked like something like this: